How to Stop People Pleasing

 How to let go of people pleasing

 It takes a lot of effort to stop people pleasing.
 The kudos of being the helper are hard to give up.
-But there comes a point where you know something needs to change.
+But there comes a point when you hit a wall and need to stop.

 Being people pleaser is not a bad thing if you can still take care of yourself.
 Putting everyone else's needs first makes you feel invisible and taken advantage of.